datsme01/rainbow-bridge-rebase-token-connector/README.md

     /// Initializes the contract.
     /// `prover_account`: NEAR account of the Near Prover contract;
     /// `locker_address`: Ethereum address of the locker contract, in hex.
+    /// `rebaser_address`: Ethereum address of the token rebaser contract, in hex.
     #[init]
     pub fn new(prover_account: AccountId, locker_address: String) -> Self;